A brief history of Winchester City Mill

 The first milling demonstration open to the public took place on Saturday 20 March 2004 after a gap in commercial production of around 90 years.
 In the years since we’ve continued to make repairs and improvements to the machinery.
 We now mill flour every Saturday and Sunday throughout the year and demonstrate what the mill can do during the week to visiting schools and groups.
 The amount of flour produced and sold has increased steadily and in 2013 exceeded 15 tonnes for the first time.

-Following serious flooding in 2013 and 2014, this ancient and storied building is at risk of closure.
-We need to raise £125,000 to begin essential repair work to the damaged structural beams.
-We’re determined to protect the Mill and safeguard its future, but the only way we can achieve our goal is with your help.
+Following serious flooding in 2013 and 2014, this ancient and storied building was at risk of closure.
+In February 2017, we began fundraising in order to make essential repairs to the damaged structural beams.
+We were determined to protect the Mill and safeguard its future, but the only way we could achieve our goal was with your help.